resema/Notepad/_posts/2017-09-07-neural-network-a-general-approach.md

 As a rule of thumb: "Make sure that dev and test sets come from the same distribution".

 ## Bias and Variance

+### Bias
+Bias refers to the tendency of a measurement process to over- or under-estimate the value of a population parameter.

+### Variance
+Variance is the expectation of the squared deviation of a random variable from its mean.
+Informally, it measures how far a set of (random) numbers are spread out from their average value.

+From an example "Cat Classification" you have an Train Set Error of 1% and a Dev Set Error of 11%.
+This would mean you are performing will in train set but poorly under dev set.
+This looks like you have overfit the train set.
+So for the dev set it must be said that it has a high variance.

+In a second example, we have a train set error of 15% and 16% under dev set.
+This means is has a high bias.
+It's not even fitting the train set.

+In a third example, we have a train set error of 15% and 30% under the dev set.
+Here you have high bias as well as high variance.

+In a last example, we have a train set error of 0.5% and 1% dev set error.
+Here we have low bias and low variance.